DataDog/dd-trace-js/README.md

 **Node.js APM Tracer**

 APM tracing client for Node.js.
-Adapted from the datadog tracer to be compatible with the opentelemtry tracing api.
+Adapted from the Datadog tracer to be compatible with the opentelemtry tracing api.

 ### Requirements